Code-m1ner/MLS4-easyapp/README.md

 #### Base Template

 - Delivery Banner - The delivery banner contains information about free delivery and the free delivery threshold.
-It is fixed to the top of the screen to allow for ease of access and improved user navigation.
+It is fixed to the bottom of the main navigation menu of the screen to allow for ease of access and improved user navigation.
 The links take users to different parts of the site which are as follows:
     - Unregistered user:
         - Login link
         - Register link
     - Registered user:
-        - Wishlist
+        - Bag
         - Profile
         - Log Out
     - Superuser:
-        - Site Administration
+        - product Management
-        - Wishlist
+        - Bag
         - Profile
         - Log Out